soybase/jekyll-soybase/blog/_posts/2024-07-01-go-enrichment.md

 ### 2. Name and save the list.
 You can use the provided name if you wish (based on date and time), or you can give it a more meaningful name.
 Then click the green "<b>Save a list of 10 Genes</b>" button.
+(Note that if you register with GlycineMine you will be able to save your gene list so that you can use the same list over and over again on the same tool or use that list on various GlycineMine tools.)

 ### 3. Examine the Gene Ontology Enrichment results.
 The report page will give descriptive information about each gene; and near the bottom of the page are four reports: "Gene Ontology Enrichment", "Gene Family Enrichment", "Pathway Enrichment", and "Chromosome Distribution".

-In the "Gene Ontology Enrichment" box, be sure to check each ontology aspect:
+In the "Gene Ontology Enrichment" box, be sure to check each ontology aspect that you wich to evaluate:
 * biological_process
 * cellular_component
 * molecular_function